ants-xjtu/neptune/CrossMigration/CrossMigration.md

 and wait for the destiniation to complete.
 Then the source will start to block the worker and proceed to block copy stage.

+The policy that waits for pre-copy to complete reduce downtime from 500ms to less than 40ms.

+### Overhead breakup in blocking

+First, some experiment results:

+- Dumping ~150 4K dirty pages for the final iteration: ~2.8ms
+- Dumping a 4M stack and registers: ~2.8ms
+- Dumping a 32M stack and registers: ~19ms

+From here we can well understand that stack is the biggest part in dumping, after all, `150*4 = 600 << 32K`, though writing several small files incurs extra overhead (e.g. more metadata, more frequent vacancy finding).
+Therefore, reducing stack size from 32M to 4M can further reduce block time from ~40ms to ~7ms.

+This does not mean that we cannot support a larger stack.
+In fact, we can utilize multi-threading to dump stack concurrently, such that a 32M stack dumping can be as fast as 2.8ms, and we reach the real bottleneck there.

+In conclusion, reducing the stack size to 4M is REALLY, REALLY lucky, because we unconsciously find the balance between stack copy and dirty page copying!

+### Performance archive

+The file `worker*_performance.csv` records per-core throughput.
+Because in the setting of this experiment, two neptune processes are chained in a pipeline way, it will be enough to only focus on the performance of the destination process (i.e. `worker2` or `worker4`).

+The file has necessary tsc timestamp to perform fine-grained profiling.

 ## Existing problems

 1. The synchronization between the main core and worker core, as well as that of two processes, are poorly implemented and definitely not in a standard way.
+Should all (or some) of them be marked as `volatile`?

 2. The DPDK driver.
 Previous versions of neptune can run stably for a long time.